opendatasoft/ods-documentation/source/managing_account/06_managing_notifications/managing_notifications.rst

 Managing notifications
 ======================

-From the Notifications tab, authenticated and logged in users have the possibility to manage which domain-related notifications and OpenDataSoft-related newsletters they wish to receive by email.
+From the Notifications tab, authenticated users have the possibility to manage which domain-related notifications and OpenDataSoft-related newsletters they wish to receive by email.

 .. admonition:: Prerequisite
    :class: important